Rinus VeeKay: Junior open-wheel formulae

 Introduced as Rinus VeeKay, van Kalmthout signed with Pabst Racing to race in the American-based USF2000.
 VeeKay tested the Tatuus USF-17 at Indianapolis Motor Speedway.
 The young Dutch driver ran constant top-ten times for the new driver, new team entry.
 To further prepare for the 2017 season VeeKay raced in the final two rounds of the French V de V Challenge Monoplace.
 In an MP Motorsport entered 2013 Tatuus Formula Renault 2.0 car VeeKay scored five podium finishes in six races.
+He also competed in the Indian and Middle East based MRF Challenge for the 2016–17 and 2017–18 Championships.
 In the 2017 U.S. F2000 Championship, VeeKay won six races and finished second in the championship to Oliver Askew.

 After winning the 2018 Pro Mazda Championship with Juncos Racing, VeeKay stepped up to the Indy Lights championship for 2019 again with Juncos Racing.
 He finished second in the championship, again behind Askew.

 IndyCar Series

+Ed Carpenter Racing (2019–2024)

 In July 2019 it was announced that VeeKay would join the IndyCar test at Portland with Ed Carpenter Racing.
 On 20 November the team officially signed him as the replacement for Spencer Pigot.

 In his first IndyCar race in the Genesys 300 at Texas Motor Speedway he crashed in practice.
 He missed qualifying as the team couldn't fix the car in time.
 In the race, he crashed out on lap 38 and collected Alex Palou.
 At Iowa Speedway, confusion over a postponed restart led Colton Herta to launch over VeeKay's car from the rear; both drivers were unharmed due to a new laminate aeroscreen introduced for 2020.
-VeeKay achieved his first top 5 finish in IndyCar at the IndyGP and his first podium in the Harvest GP.
-He was confirmed for a return to ECR in 2021 on October 25, 2020.
-He won the Indy GP, scoring his first win, 5 seconds ahead of second-placed Romain Grosjean.
-VeeKay ran as high as fourth place in the championship after back to back top ten finishes including a second-place finish in Detroit before he fractured his clavicle during a cycling accident, forcing him to miss the following race at Road America.
+VeeKay achieved his first top-five finish in IndyCar at the IndyGP and his first podium in the Harvest GP.
+He was confirmed for a return to ECR in 2021 on 25 October 2020.
+He won the Indy GP, scoring his first win, five seconds ahead of second-placed Romain Grosjean.
+VeeKay ran as high as fourth place in the championship after back to back top-ten finishes including a second-place finish in Detroit before he fractured his clavicle during a cycling accident, forcing him to miss the following race at Road America.
 After the season VeeKay and ECR announced he had re-signed with the team for another season.

+Shortly after the 2024 season, in which VeeKay placed thirteenth in the championship with a best race finish of fifth, it was reported by Racer that Ed Carpenter Racing had cut ties with VeeKay.
+The decision came as a "surprise" to VeeKay, who was actively negotiating a contract extension with the team.